damianhakert/damianhakert.github.io/source/posts/2016-09-28-world-tour-amplify-your-code.html.md

 It's an exciting time to be a developer.
 There is a steady rise of new tools, languages, and practices.
-We'll take a look at some incredible community projects and share information that you can take back to your teams including information onConversational Development and the modern development lifecycle alongside Continuous Integration and trends in open source.
+We'll take a look at some incredible community projects and share information that you can take back to your teams including information on Conversational Development and the modern development lifecycle, Continuous Integration, and trends in open source.

 ### Conversation ###